lyndametref/DatascienceCoursera/06_notes.md

  0. The total area under it must be one.

 ## Cumulative distribution function (CDF)
-*Cumulative distribution function of a random variable, returns the probability that the random variable is less than or equal to the value .*
+*Cumulative distribution function of a random variable X, returns the probability that the random variable is less than or equal to the value x.*

+## Survival function
+*The survival function of a random variable is defined as the probability that the random variable X is greater than the value x. *